Nagendra1997/mesibo-documentation/livestreaming.md

 Mesibo APIs for conferencing, simply extend the core features offered by mesibo [Group Management and Messaging APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis).
 So, there is absolutely no need to learn anything additional or restructure your applicaton.

 If you are not already familiar with using [Mesibo Group Management APIs](https://mesibo.com/documentation/api/backend-api/#group-management-apis), here's a little recap.
+Feel free to skip ahead if you are already familiar with group messaging.

+## Group Messaging
 Mesibo allows you to create groups having a set of users as group members.
 Once you create a group, you can send messages to the group, and all the group members will receive the messages.
 To set up a group with Mesibo APIs you follow the steps below:

-1. Create a group with a group name and id.
+1. Create a group.
-2. Create, Add and remove Members
+2. Add Members.
-3. Grant Permissions about who can send and received messages
-4. Members can now send messages and files to group
+3. Grant Permissions about who can send and received messages.
+For example you can set permissions such that only members can send, only selected members can send, only Selected Members can receive, etc. You can also grant admin rights to who can change group settings, who can remove members, etc

-Just like one-to-one messaging is extended to group-messaging, we are now extending group messaging to group calls.
-What more, when you are using the platform on-premise it is absolutely free!
+## Extending Group Messaging to Group Calling
+In group messaging, when you send a message to the common group every member gets a message notification.
+The user opens the message and reads it.
+In the same way, in group calling, when you make a call to the group, every member of the group get's a call notification.
+Now each member of the group will connect with the call.

-So, for live conferencing and streaming, there is a small addition to these existing steps that you perform with Mesibo Group API.
+So, for live conferencing and streaming there is a small addition to setting up a group.

+1. Set up a group
-5. Get list of members
+2. Get list of members
-6. Place a call to the group
+2. Place a call to the group
-7. Connect to each member of the group over voice and video.
+4. Connect to each member of the group over voice and video.

+It is that simple!

+Remember how you can specify member behaviour in case of group messaging?
+You can restrict which member can send a message,who can only recieve message, etc. By specifying member behaviour and permissions you can build groups of different [types](https://mesibo.com/documentation/api/backend-api/#group-management-apis)

-With the same set of APIs you can build and support any type of conferencing and streaming use case that your application demands.
-For example,
+Using the very same group settings you can build any type of conferencing and streaming app that you need.

-- **Tele-Conferencing**: A many-to-many cast scenario, where you create the group, get a list of participants, publish your own stream for others to subscribe to and you subscribe to other streams simultaneously to build an application like Zoom or Meet.
+- **Conferencing**: A many-to-many group.
+All members of the group can publish their own stream and see other's streams.
+There can also be admins or moderators who have special permissions to change group settings, remove participants, mute members, etc. Apps like Zoom, Google Meet,etc are examples of this.

-- **Webinar**: A one-to-many scenario, where you create the group and only one person has been granted the permission to broadcast to the group.
-All other members are listeners.
+- **Live Streaming**: A one-to-many group.
+Only one person has been granted the permission to publish.
+All other members can only receive the stream ie; They are just listeners.
+An online webinar, a live class, are examples of such a scenario.

-- **On-Demand Streaming** You can upload media to the group, which members can subscribe to on-demand to create a service like Youtube and Netflix
+- **On-Demand Streaming** You can upload media to the group, which only members can view on-demand, whenever they need it.
+You can think of Youtube and Netflix as an example of such applications.

+Let's now take a look at the different API functions that you can use to set up your conferencing and streaming platorm.
+A detailed documentaion of each function/method can be found [here] and will be explained with examples in the next section

+### Creating a group
+Use Mesibo's Group Management APIs to create a group.Add members and set permissions of the group members.

+### Get list of members
+When any member joins the group, they will be getting a list of other members in the group.
+You will be getting the list through the callback function `Mesibo_onParticipant`

+### Initializing Group Call
+To initialize a group call, you need to use `initGroupCall()` which will provide you with a group call object.
+Now you can link that group call object with a group-id.

+### Placing a call to the group
+To place a call to the group, you first need to set up your own local stream.
+To do this you need to call `getLocalParticipant()` and pass your name and address as arguments.
+Then, you can place a `call` to the group.

+### Connecting to other streams
+Once you get a list of participants, you can choose to connect to each of those streams.
+To do this you can place a `call` to the selcted participant

 ## Fundamentals of Group Calling and Streaming